Siakam scores 33 as Raptors beat Cavs 133-113

 The Raptors scored eight points off six Cavaliers turnovers in the first quarter.
 Love led the Cavs with seven points in the first, and Cleveland closed the quarter with a 10-0 run but still trailed 37-29.

 The Cavaliers made only two turnovers in the second but couldn’t close the gap on Toronto.
-Powell scored six points in the quarter and Toronto led 66-54 at halftime.
+Powell scored six points in the quarter and the Raptors led 66-54 at halftime.

 Powell drew gasps for his one-handed slam dunk from Siakam’s high lob pass in the third.
 Powell scored 16 points in the quarter, and Siakam added 13 to give the Raptors a 104-84 lead.